GabrieleTurchetti/privacy-shield/README.md

 The DNG-2300 generator has been created to protect against listening devices which cannot be discovered by common methods.
 The unit protects a room by inducting non-filterable noise onto surfaces.
-This noise, also known as 'white' noise, is transmitted onto surfaces with the help of the TRN-2000 transducers and OMS-2000 speakers in the unit.
+This noise is transmitted onto surfaces with the help of the TRN-2000 transducers and OMS-2000 speakers in the unit.

 <img src="assets/DNG_2300_illustration.png" />